Chaturanga Dandasana - Four-Limbed Staff pose

 Chaturanga Dandasana Benefits

 The Four-Limbed Staff pose activates your arms, wrists, shoulders, and legs.
 Core strength can be built up by practicing Chaturanga, which makes it a perfect preparatory pose for arm balances such as Bakasana.
-Chaturanga captures the foundation of many other yoga poses as it trains full-body awareness and strength.
+Chaturanga captures the foundation of much other yoga poses as it trains full-body awareness and strength.
 Practice the pose as a separate asana or incorporate it in your Sun Sequence.

 Explore: How to master Bakasana - Crow Pose

 Proper alignment in Chaturanga Dandasana

-Your shoulders should be at bent at no more than a 90-degree angle, at about the same height as your elbows.
-Your shoulder blades should be moving towards each other as you lower down into the pose.
+Your shoulders should be bent at no more than a 90-degree angle, at about the same height as your elbows.
+Your shoulder blades should move towards each other as you lower down into the pose.
 Avoid dumping your weight into your shoulders - instead, push away from the floor.

 Your legs should be fully engaged.
 Press down into the balls of your feet.